 - All outbound traffic is mirrored to the sensor, whether the traffic is sent from one peer device to another on the subnet or if the traffic is sent to a device outside of the subnet. - Inbound traffic is only mirrored to the sensor when the traffic is from an external device.
 For example, this rule ensures that an app server request is not mirrored twice: once from the sending app server and once from the database that received the request. - Rule numbers determine the order in which the filters are applied.
-Rules with lower numbers, such as 100, are applied first.

-() Important: These filters should only be applied when mirroring all of the instances in a CIDR block.

-- 1. In the AWS Management Console, in the left pane under Traffic Mirroring, click Mirror Filters. - 2.
-Click Create traffic mirror filter and complete the following fields:
+Rules with lower numbers, such as 100, are applied first. - Important: These filters should only be applied when mirroring all of the instances in a CIDR block. - In the AWS Management Console, in the left pane under Traffic Mirroring, click Mirror Filters. - Click Create traffic mirror filter and complete the following fields:

-Option Description Name tag Type a name for the filter.
+Name tag Type a name for the filter.

 Description Type a description for the filter.
-Network services Select the amazon-dns checkbox lumber Type a number for the rule, such as 100. -------- --
+Network services Select the amazon-dns checkbox.

-3. In the Inbound rules section, click Add rule and then complete the following fields:
+In the Inbound rules section, click Add rule and then complete the following fields:

-Option Description
+Description Option

-- Rule action Select reject from the drop-down list. - Protocol Select All protocols from the drop-down list. - Source CIDR block Type the CIDR block for the subnet. - Destination CIDR block Type the CIDR block for the subnet. - Description (Optional) Type a description for the rule. - 4.
-In the Inbound rules section, click Add rule again and then complete the following fields: - Description - Type a number for the rule, such as 200. - Rule action Select accept from the drop-down list. - Protocol Select All protocols from the drop-down list.
+Number Type a number for the rule, such as 100.
+Rule action Select reject from the drop-down list.

+Protocol Select All protocols from the drop-down list.

+Source CIDR block Type the CIDR block for the subnet.
+Destination CIDR block Type the CIDR block for the subnet.

+Description (Optional) Type a description for the rule.

+4. In the Inbound rules section, click Add rule again and then complete the following fields:

+Number Type a number for the rule, such as 200.
+Rule action Select accept from the drop-down list.

+Protocol Select All protocols from the drop-down list.

-Source CIDR block Type 0.0.0/0.
+Source CIDR block Type 0.0.0.0/0.
 Destination CIDR block Type 0.0.0.0/0.

-- (Optional) Type a description for the rule. - 5.
-In the Outbound rules section, click Add rule and then complete the following fields: - Description - Type a number for the rule, such as 100. - Rule action Select accept from the drop-down list. - Protocol Select All protocols from the drop-down list. - Source CIDR block: Type 0.0.0/0.

-🍽 ExtraHop

-Option Description

-Destination CIDR block: Type 0.0.0/0.

 Description (Optional) Type a description for the rule.

+5. In the Outbound rules section, click Add rule and then complete the following fields:

+Number Type a number for the rule, such as 100.
+Rule action Select accept from the drop-down list.

+Protocol Select All protocols from the drop-down list.

+Source CIDR block: Type 0.0.0.0/0.

+Destination CIDR block: Type 0.0.0.0/0.

+Description (Optional) Type a description for the rule.

-6. Click Create.
+Click Create.